apache/age-website/docs/clauses/merge.md

 $$) as (v agtype);
 ```

-If there exists a vertex with the label 'Critic' the vertex will be returns.
-If the vertex will be created and returned.
+If there exists a vertex with the label 'Critic', that vertex will be returned.
+Otherwise the vertex will be created and returned.

 <table>
   <tr>